marshallracer/osu-wine-install-script/README.md

 - Default WINEPREFIX: `~/Games/osu-wine`
 - osu! folder shortcut: `~/Games/osu`
-- osu! launch script: `/usr/bin/osu`
+- osu! launch script: `~/.local/bin/osu`
-- osu! kill script: `/usr/bin/osukill`
+- osu! kill script: `~/.local/bin/osukill`
 - osu! desktop file: `~/.local/share/applications/osu!.desktop`
 - osu! logo file: `~/.local/share/icons/osulogo.png`

 # Installation Troubleshooting

-- <b>NOTE FOR DEBIAN-BASED DISTRO USERS:</b>
+- <b>NOTE FOR NON-ARCH DISTRO USERS:</b>

-The wine in the main repo is quite outdated and is known to have many issues with both installing and running osu, so please install the staging version, see [here](https://wiki.winehq.org/Debian)
+If you can ensure lib32-gnutls or some equivalent is present on your system and all other prerequisites are fulfilled then this guide should work fine but I can't guarantee anything

 - <b>The script is stuck!</b>
 (this should hopefully not happen anymore but stays in case your install may hang anyway)